netmet1/constellation-node-automation/docs/MANUAL_INSTALL.md

 4. Grab the latest release of the program from the github (here) repository: `releases` section

-**MAKE SURE YOU DOWNLOAD THE CORRECT VERSION (LATEST).** (example shows v2.0)
+**MAKE SURE YOU DOWNLOAD THE CORRECT VERSION (LATEST).** (example shows v2.0) **THIS MAY NOT BE THE CURRENT VERSION: This document will only be updated when the procedure changes.**
 ```
 wget https://github.com/netmet1/constellation-node-automation/archive/refs/tags/v2.0.tar.gz
 ```